Algebraic models for equivariant rational homotopy theory for discrete groups: Introduction

-This lemma is not surprising, but it has the far-reaching consequence of supplying the algebraic models that we desired.
-First, applying this to Bousfield--Gugenheim's partial Quillen equivalence $\APL: \sSet\rightleftarrows \CDGA^\op:\langle - \rangle$, we obtain the following result.
+This lemma is not surprising, but it has the consequence of supplying the algebraic models that we desired.
+First, we can apply this to the partial Quillen equivalence giving cdgl models for rational Kan complexes, namely $\mathcal L : \sSet \rightleftarrows \cDGL : \langle - \rangle$.
+We obtain a model category giving Lie algebraic models for $G$-equivariant spaces: